TeamRecomp/SawBladeRecomp/docs/BUILDING.md

 These files are located in the game's root directory, apart from `default.xexp`, which must be obtained via the title update package.

 > [!TIP]
-> It is recommended that you install the game using [an existing Unleashed Recompiled release](https://github.com/hedge-dev/UnleashedRecomp/releases/latest) to acquire these files, otherwise you'll need to rely on third-party tools to extract them.
+> It is recommended that you install the game using [an existing SawBlade Recompiled release](https://github.com/TeamRecomp/SawBladeRecomp/releases/latest) to acquire these files, otherwise you'll need to rely on third-party tools to extract them.
 >
-> Using the Unleashed Recompiled installation wizard will also ensure that these files are compatible with each other so that they can be used with the build environment.
+> Using the SawBlade Recompiled installation wizard will also ensure that these files are compatible with each other so that they can be used with the build environment.
 >
-> When sourcing these files from an Unleashed Recompiled installation, they will be stored under `game` and `update` subdirectories.
+> When sourcing these files from an SawBlade Recompiled installation, they will be stored under `game` and `update` subdirectories.

 ## 3. Install Dependencies